Johanne101/AirBnB_clone/web_static/README.md

 * An HTML file is simply a text file saved with an .html or .htm extension.
 >Getting Started:

 To begin coding HTML you need only two stuff: a simple-text editor and a web browser.
-Well, let's get started with creating your first HTML page

 ![picture alt](https://learn.shayhowe.com/assets/images/courses/html-css/getting-to-know-html/building-structure.png)